 So, the golden question, where’s open past 2 am?

-While Howling Hops Brewery, Studio 9294 and Number 90 keep their doors open until 1 am, it’s The Colour Factor that attracts those who party hardest, staying open until 4 am.
+While Howling Hops Brewery, Studio 9294 and Number 90 keep their doors open until 1 am, and Grow staying open an hour later until 2 am, it’s The Colour Factor that attracts those who party hardest, staying open until 4 am.

 You could spend a whole weekend exploring Hackney Wick’s microbreweries, but these are our top three.